-34. Bini D., Cherubini C., Filippi S. On vortices heating biological excitable media, submitted, 2008.
-Abstract An extension of the Hodgkin-Huxley model for tissue is derived and ne tuned with existing experimental data.
+An extension of the Hodgkin-Huxley model for the propagation of nerve signal which takes into account dynamical heat transfer in biological tissue is derived and ne tuned with existing experimental data.
 The medium is heated due to the Joule's eect associated with action potential propagation, leading to characteristic thermal patterns.
 The introduction of heat transfer-necessary on physical grounds-provides a novel way to directly observe movement of the tip of spiral waves in numerical simulations and possibly in experiments regarding biological excitable media.